“We look for the less obvious roots of fatigue — that’s our job,” says Brenda Powell, MD.

 We are born with a finite amount of magnesium — also needed for energy production — in our bones and muscles.
 The vast majority of Americans get less than half the required amount of this mineral from their diet.

-“Magnesium is still leaching out of our bones and muscles in our 40s and 50s,” says Dr. Edwards.
-She recommends magnesium replacement for those with symptoms of a total body deficit: insomnia, fatigue, constipation, muscle cramps and pain, joint pain, anxiety and elevated blood pressure.
+“Magnesium is still leaching out of our bones and muscles in our 40s and 50s,” says Dr. Powell.
+She recommends magnesium replacement as part of a plan to address symptoms of insomnia, fatigue, constipation, muscle cramps and pain, joint pain, anxiety and elevated blood pressure.